CoAP: Echo, Request-Tag, and Token Processing

 The Request-Tag mechanism can be applied independently on the server

-and client sides of CoAP-to-CoAP proxies as are the block options,
+and client sides of CoAP-to-CoAP proxies, as are the Block options.

-though given it is safe to forward, a proxy is free to just forward
+However, given it is safe to forward, a proxy is free to just forward

 it when processing an operation.
 CoAP-to-HTTP proxies and HTTP-to-